wraithan/resume/docs/about.rst

 Personality
 ###########

-* IRC is one of the first things I reconnect to when I open my laptop.
+* IRC is one of the first things I reconnect to when I open my laptop or sit down at my desktop
-* Karaoke enjoyer (unfortunately for my friends)
+* Karaoke singer (unfortunately for my friends)
-* Long time Linux nerd
+* Long time Linux nerd (I used slackware when it was cool)
-* Polyglot
+* Programming Polyglot
 * Cyclist, hoping to get several century rides in this next season.
-* Untraveled but not unwilling.
+* Very much a go big or go home kind of person.